hruzgar/artemis-dl/README.md

 Other courses might also work but weren't tested.
 If this scraper works for your course please send an email to [haso@ruezgar.de](mailto:haso@ruezgar.de) so i can add it to the list.
 If your course does not work with this scraper you could also send an email or just contribute to the project.
 ### What is a course-link?
 You can get the course-link of your course, if you open your Artemis Course-Page from any browser and copy the link.

+If you have any other questions, you can reach out to me on [haso@ruezgar.de](mailto:haso@ruezgar.de)